cownby/webPrototype-Archethought/products/customization.md

 ## Synthesized Data Sets
 Data of sufficient volume and which pushes all boundary cases is imperitive for robust system design and testing.
 We specialize in creating data for this need.

 For example,
-modern traffic planning for intelligent transportation systems (ITS) can be made easier by creating synthetic trip data instead of creating in the real world.
+modern traffic planning for intelligent transportation systems (ITS) can be made easier by creating synthetic trip data instead of creating it in the real world.
-Although real world data is ultimately needed to validate ITS decisions, sythetic data can be a realistic substitute.
+Although real world data is ultimately needed to validate ITS decisions, synthetic data can be a realistic substitute.
 Using Google algortithms we can even create reference timing data for synthesis against historical data to get realistic times & routes.

 ## Smart Infrastructure & IoT